Abjad/presentations/acm2015codegeneration/outline.md

 - `LilyPondFormatManager` visits each node in the formatted subtree.
 - The format bundle is encapsulated in a class.

+LilyPond code is designed to be human-readable.

+Abjad's output is deterministic and performs no compaction or optimization.

+Music notation prioritizes structure.
+The unique constraint of music notation requires that the structure of temporarally successive or simultaneous elements be maximally clear and preserves that structure and renders it manifest.

+Perhaps Abjad formatting is a kind of serialization?
+We serialize according to sequence in time.
+This is not an event stream, like MIDI.
+This is motivated by nesting.

 ## Discrepancies

 Abjad uses a tree model, while LilyPond uses both a tree and an event-stream model.